ColdFusionX/LabScripts/README.md

-## CTF-Scripts
+## HackTheBox Scripts
-Scripts used in HTB and other CTF's
+Scripts that I wrote & used in HackTheBox and other CTF's